 If you operate the camera's dials or lens during movie shooting, the operation noise will also be recorded.
-Using an external microphone (commercially available) is recommended (p.210).
+Using the Directional Stereo Microphone DM-E1 (sold separately) is recommended (p.210).

 The movie has still moments.

 During autoexposure movie shooting, if there is a drastic change in the exposure level, the recording will stop momentarily until the brightness stabilizes.
 If this happens, shoot with <M> shooting mode (p.185).